cdleveille/copterjs/README.md

 Launch:

--   Run `yarn build` to compile both the server and client, and then `yarn start` to start the server.
-The client will be served on [localhost:3000](http://localhost:3000/).
--   Alternatively, run `yarn dev` to concurrently run the server via ts-node-dev and the client via nodemon, which will cause each to automatically restart whenever a change is made to any of their respective source code files.
+-   Run `yarn dev` to concurrently run the server via ts-node-dev and the client via nodemon, which will cause either to automatically restart whenever a change is made to any of their respective source code files.
+The client will be accessible on [localhost:3000](http://localhost:3000).
--   You can also start the `debug` launch configuration in VS Code (press `F5`), which essentially runs `yarn dev` and attaches a debugger to the back end.
+-   Alternatively, start the "`debug`" launch configuration in VS Code (press `F5`), which essentially runs `yarn dev` with the degugger attached to the server.